 The Maryland General Assembly Student Page Program for Maryland High School Seniors is a prestigious opportunity for students who are enthused about government and want to experience the legislative process.
-Student Pages spend two nonconsecutive weeks working in either the state Senate or House of Delegates during the legislative session in Annapolis.
+Student Pages spend two nonconsecutive weeks working with the General Assembly during their legislative session in Annapolis.
 The session runs annually from January to April.
-Pages serve one week during the first eight weeks of the session, and the second week during the last five weeks.
+Pages serve one week during the first seven weeks of the session, and the second week during the last six weeks.

 Interested students must meet the following qualifications:

 - Reside in Maryland and attend a Maryland public or non-public high school;

 - Be registered as a high school senior and be at least 16 years old;

 - Have or obtain a social security number;